-With annual revenues of around €12 billion (2016-2019), MAHLE is one of the world's 25 largest automotive parts suppliers.
+With annual revenues of nearly €11 billion (2021), MAHLE is one of the world's 25 largest automotive parts suppliers.
 MAHLE's product portfolio is diversified into 29 main product categories for light vehicles and trucks.
 In 23 of these product categories, MAHLE ranks among the top three players, according to its own calculations.

-The main business units are Engine Systems and Components (e.g., pistons, bearings and camshafts; 22% of 2019 revenues), Filtration and Engine Peripherals (e.g., oil and fuel filters, air intake modules and filters; 17% or revenues), and Thermal Management (e.g. air condition and engine cooling modules; 38% of revenues).
-The company also has two minor units, Aftermarket (8% of revenues) and Electronics and Mechatronics (4% of revenues).
-Four smaller profit centers contribute the remaining 11% to group revenues.
+The main business units are Engine Systems and Components (e.g., pistons, bearings and camshafts; 22% of 2021 revenues), Filtration and Engine Peripherals (e.g., oil and fuel filters, air intake modules and filters; 17% of revenues), and Thermal Management (e.g. air condition and engine cooling modules; 35% of revenues).
+The company also has two minor units, Electronics and Mechatronics (11% of revenues) and Aftermarket (10% of revenues).

-MAHLE's main competitors are in the areas of (i) engine systems and components Tenneco Inc. (B2 stable) and Rheinmetall AG (Baa3 stable, especially pistons and bearings), (ii) filtration and engine peripherals Mann + Hummel and Denso and (iii) thermal management Denso and Valeo S.A.
-(Baa3 negative).
+MAHLE's main competitors are in the areas of (i) engine systems and components Tenneco Inc. (B2 stable) and Rheinmetall AG (Baa2 stable, especially pistons and bearings), (ii) filtration and engine peripherals Mann + Hummel and Denso and (iii) thermal management Denso and Valeo S.A.
+(Baa3 stable).

-Sales by business segment from 2015 to 2019
+Exhibit 3 Sales by business segment from 2016 to 2021